Freedom of religion in Jordan: Societal abuses and discrimination

 Muslims who convert to other religions often face social ostracism, threats, and abuse from their families and Muslim religious leaders.
 According to the survey in 2010 by the Pew Global Attitudes Project, 86% of Jordanians polled supported the death penalty for those who leave the Muslim religion.

 Parents usually strongly discourage young adults from pursuing interfaith romantic relationships, because they may lead to conversion.
 Such relationships may lead to ostracism and, in some cases, violence against the couple or feuds between members of the couple's families.
 When such situations arise, families may approach local government officials for resolution.
 In the past, there were reports that in some cases local government officials encouraged Christian women involved in relationships with Muslim men to convert to Islam to defuse potential family or tribal conflict and keep the peace; however, during the period covered by this report, no such cases were reported.

-During the reporting period, local newspapers occasionally published articles critical of Christian evangelical organizations.